+27 21 852 4719 [email protected] Mon-Fri 8:00-17:30 (SAST)

 To remove a junction box, you typically need to turn off the power, assess its mounting, and carefully detach it from its anchors, be they nails or screws.
 This process can help you upgrade wiring or accommodate new electrical installations without hassle.
 There are several steps that need to be taken in order to make sure that you don't damage the box or your home's wiring.
 I show how I took off the original electrical box, referred to as new work electrical box, from a wall so I could upgrade it to a double gang old work box to handle an additional switch for the fan in the bathroom.
 (Many of the links in this article redirect to a specific reviewed product.

-• Metal Electrical Distribution Box
+• Height of the CT Room Electrical Distribution Box

-Metal Electrical Distribution Box
+Height of the CT Room Electrical Distribution Box

 [PDF Version]